WHO WE ARE

 Transforming Lives - providing an education for orphan and vulnerable children at primary (64 pupils), secondary (20), tertiary (5) and university (4 students).

 Microfinance - over 3,675 loans and 2,105 members (based on the Grameen model), lifting families out of poverty.
 Now completely sustainable and self supporting.

-School feeding programme - providing a hot lunch to 1,746 children, 8 schools.
+School feeding - providing a daily hot lunch to 1,876 children at 9 local primary schools.